intjelic/python-sfml/doc/source/api/graphics.rst

       Fonts alone are not very useful: they hold the font data but cannot make anything useful of it.
-To do so you need to use the :class:`sfml.graphics.Text` class, which is able to properly output text with several options such as character size, style, color, position, rotation, etc. This separation allows more flexibility and better performances: indeed an :class:`sfml.graphics.Font` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
-On the other side, an :class:`sfml.graphics.Text` is a lightweight object which can combine the glyphs data and metrics of an :class:`sfml.graphics.Font` to display any text on a render target.
-Note that it is also possible to bind several :class:`sfml.graphics.Text` instances to the same :class:`sfml.graphics.Font`.
+To do so you need to use the :class:`Text` class, which is able to properly output text with several options such as character size, style, color, position, rotation, etc. This separation allows more flexibility and better performances: indeed an :class:`Font` is a heavy resource, and any operation on it is slow (often too slow for real-time applications).
+On the other side, an :class:`Text` is a lightweight object which can combine the glyphs data and metrics of an :class:`Font` to display any text on a render target.
+Note that it is also possible to bind several :class:`Text` instances to the same :class:`Font`.

-      It is important to note that the :class:`sfml.graphics.Text` instance doesn't copy the font that it uses, it only keeps a reference to it.
-Thus, an :class:`sfml.graphics.Font` must not be destructed while it is used by an :class:`sfml.graphics.Text`.
+      It is important to note that the :class:`Text` instance doesn't copy the font that it uses, it only keeps a reference to it.
+Thus, an :class:`Font` must not be destructed while it is used by an :class:`Text`.

       Usage example::

          # declare a new font
          try:
-            font = sfml.graphics.Font.from_file("arial.ttf")
+            font = sf.Font.from_file("arial.ttf")

-         except sfml.system.SFMLException: exit(1) # error...
+         except IOError: exit(1) # error...

          # create a text which uses our font
-         text1 = sfml.graphics.Text()
+         text1 = sf.Text()
          text1.font = font
          text1.character_size = 30
-         text1.style = sfml.graphics.Text.REGULAR
+         text1.style = sf.Text.REGULAR

          # create another text using the same font, but with different parameters
-         text2 = sfml.graphics.Text()
+         text2 = sf.Text()
          text2.font = font
          text2.character_size = 50
-         text2.style = sfml.graphics.Text.ITALIC
+         text2.style = sf.Text.ITALIC

-      Apart from loading font files, and passing them to instances of :class:`sfml.graphics.Text`, you should normally not have to deal directly with this class.
+      Apart from loading font files, and passing them to instances of :class:`Text`, you should normally not have to deal directly with this class.
 However, it may be useful to access the font metrics or rasterized glyphs for advanced usage.